FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Evaluation

 Given that each filter corresponds to exactly 20\% of the ReLUs to fault, we evaluate attacks to 20\%,40\%,60\%, 80\% and 100\% of the ReLUs.
 Note that this time each filter adds a significant number of constraints on all pixels of the input image.
-The more filters we consider for the constraint solving, this results in potentially more conflicts between constraints.
+If we consider more filters for the constraint solving, it might result in more conflicts between the constraints.

+\paragraph*{Computational overhead of constraint solving} Interestingly, the kind of problem instances generated in this setting were faster to solve with respect to instances generated by MLPs.
+Times ranged from 0.2 seconds when faulting 20\% of ReLUs to 0.25 seconds when faulting 100 \%.

-We evaluate our approach against 5 networks (for each attack percentage) for the target class 8 for which attack success rates on the MLP architecture were average.
-As a result, we could not solve any constraint for the 60\% and above attacks, and could solve all constraints for 20\% and 40\%.
-The resulting attacks are depicted in Figure~\ref{fig:attacks_conv}.
-For the 20\% network the attack success rate was 66\% (8 out of 12 attacks) with an average confidence for the successful attacks of 95\%.
-For the 40\% (two filters) all attacks were successful with average confidence 97\%.
+We evaluate our approach against 5 settings (one for each attack percentage) for target class 8 for which attack success rates on the MLP architecture were averaged.
+Results are presented in Table~\ref{table:cnn}.
+We could not solve any constraint for 60\% and above, but we could solve all the constraints for 20\% and 40\%.
+The resulting fooling images are depicted in Figure~\ref{fig:attacks_conv}.
+For 20\%, the attack success rate was 66\% (8 out of 12 attacks) with an average confidence for the successful attacks of 95\%.
+For 40\% (two filters) all the attacks were successful with an average confidence 97\%.

-Finally, similar as for the MLP case, a non-attacked network with this architecture reaches an overall $97.3\%$ accuracy on legitimate testing inputs.
-The 5 attacked networks had accuracy ranging from $96.8\%$ to $97.2\%$, making them indistinguishable from a non-attacked network on legitimate testing inputs.
+Finally, similarly as for the MLP case, the benign accuracy reaches $97\%$.
+The 5 infected models had accuracies ranging from $95\%$ to $97\%$, making them indistinguishable from benign models.